 Updates for Caltech neighbors

-Caltech phasing in select on-campus activities
+Caltech phasing in on-campus activities

 PPHD also indicated that Caltech can fully reopen student housing and classrooms this fall to vaccinated students.
 Caltech celebrates the planned return of its students and arrival of one of its most diverse cohorts of new graduate and undergraduate scholars.

 Additionally, more than 95 percent of active staff members and students have self-reported that they have received at least one dose of a COVID-19 vaccine.
 While many members of our community continue to work remotely, the Institute is supporting a transition to on-site work throughout the summer.